0x444454/look_ma_no_vic/README.md

 ![screenshots](media/Vivado-screenshot.png)

-# HOW TO RESTORE C64U NORMAL OPERATION
+# HOW TO RESUME C64U NORMAL OPERATION

 FPGA has volatile memory, so your code won't survive a reboot.